-The Corporate Business Plan Quarterly Progress Report for the period 1 October 2020 to 31 December 2020 provides information on the progress of 2020-21 projects and programs against these quarterly milestones and is shown as Attachment 1 to Report CJ007-02/21.
+The Corporate Business Plan Quarterly Progress Report for the period 1 October 2020 to 31 December 2020 provides information on the progress of 2020-21 projects and programs against these quarterly milestones and is shown as Attachment 1 to this Report.

-A Capital Works Program Quarterly Report, which details all projects within the Capital Works Program, is provided as Attachment 2 to Report CJ007-02/21.
+A Capital Works Program Quarterly Report, which details all projects within the Capital Works Program, is provided as Attachment 2 to this Report.